Chatsworth Securities Partners with QR Payments Group OrderEx

-NEW YORK, NY / ACCESSWIRE / January 18, 2022 / Chatsworth Securities LLC is pleased to announce the latest strategic partnership with OPER Payment Technologies, a unique payment engine designed to make mobile payments easier for brands and merchants.
-Through several innovative strategies and market engagement, OPER has proven dramatic increases in incremental revenue for its partners.
-OPER Pay will leverage the Chatsworth network in the digital payments and analytics space to identify customers in the payments space.
+NEW YORK, NY / ACCESSWIRE / January 18, 2022 / Chatsworth Securities LLC is pleased to announce the latest strategic partnership with OPER Pay, (OPER, LLC DBA OrderEx), a unique payment engine designed to make mobile payments easier for the customer.
+OrderEx, is an all-in-one digital ordering and mobile payment platform that will take a brand or merchant's retail operations to the next level.

-Chatsworth is an investment banking firm that also provides consulting and advisory services.
-"We not only provide M&A and raise capital for clients but help clients with business challenges and opportunities" stated Ralph DiFiore, Senior Managing Director of Chatsworth.
-He added, "Given the challenges businesses face today we are all about helping our clients improve business metrics such as revenues, profits, and EBITDA.
-One way to improve these metrics is to unlock the revenue potential of their "on-premise" data which is extremely valuable to major consumer goods conglomerates and QSR groups, for example".
+"OrderEx's is a very advanced QR payment platform offering customers a seamless experience at the retail level.
+It places a lot of power and freedom in the user's hand without the need of downloading an app" said Marcus Magarian, Managing Director at Chatsworth.
+"Chatsworth Securities has significant experience in digital payments and the data analytics space.
+The analytical first party data alone could unlock actionable insights for brands to improve the customer's instore experience and help brands drive more revenue", continued Marcus.
+Chatsworth will provide the company with expanded access to capital, improvement in business metrics and potential business opportunities.

-OPER Pay, through its OrderEx platform, enables the seamless integration of payment processing and technology solutions across a variety of markets at brick-and-mortar locations.
-OPER Pay gives users a suite of tools to save time and safely serve more customers.
+The OrderEx platform enables the seamless integration of payment processing and technology solutions across a variety of markets at brick-and-mortar locations.
+It gives the user a suite of tools to save time and safely serve more customers.
 It tackles tedious tasks so staff can spend more time with guests.
-With interactive menus, mobile ordering and payment, customer rewards, and on-demand server engagement and communication, restaurants can ensure high performance and high-touch service - even during the busiest rush.
+With interactive menus, mobile ordering and payment, customer rewards and on-demand server engagement and communication, restaurants can ensure high performance and high-touch service - even during the busiest rush.

-OPER Payment Technologies was founded by Dave Laiderman, CEO who began developing restaurant technology in college in the early 2000s and has been addressing challenges restaurants face for the past 17 years.
-"Our Company is now focused on building out its restaurant acquisition channel as well as on-boarding additional channel partners wanting to leverage the OPER payments technology," he said.
+OPER was founded by Dave Laiderman, CEO who began developing payments technology in college and has been addressing the challenges restaurants face for nearly 20-years.
+"Integrate OrderEx with your current POS system or payment provider in as little as two hours.
+Customers browse and order from their mobile phone; and, when they are done, they pay directly from their mobile phone," he said.

-"Chatsworth brings a strong network and industry expertise in the analytics and payments space.
-We have a deep knowledge of how data is becoming a driver at the retail level from the customer experience to the analytics captured by the database data" said Marcus Magarian, Managing Director at Chatsworth.
-"OPER's QR payments platform goes beyond the menu to incorporating a seamless customer experience at the customer level," continued Marcus.
-Chatsworth will provide OPER Pay with expanded access to capital, improvement in business metrics, and potential business opportunities.
-Chatsworth looks forward to providing its niche knowledge and experience in the payment space to OPER Payment Technologies.
+Chatsworth is an investment banking firm which also provides consulting and advisory services.
+"We not only provide M&A and raise capital for clients but help clients with business challenges and opportunities" stated Ralph DiFiore, Senior Managing Director of Chatsworth.
+He added, "Given the challenges businesses face today we are all about helping our clients improve business metrics such as revenues, profits and EBITDA.
+One way to improve these metrics is to unlock the revenue potential of their "on premise" data which is extremely valuable to major consumer goods conglomerates and QSR groups, for example".

 OPER Pay has built a unique payment engine designed to make mobile payments easier for brands and merchants.
 Through several innovative strategies and market engagement, OPER has proven dramatic increases in incremental revenue for its partners.